Galar Gdański: Three killed in Poland as wave capsizes tourist boat

 The Mayor of Gdansk, Aleksandra Dulkiewicz, described the incident as an "enormous tragedy".

-He said the causes of the terrible accident would be explained "as soon as possible", adding that survivors were under "professional medical and psychological care".
+She said the causes of the terrible accident would be explained "as soon as possible", adding that survivors were under "professional medical and psychological care".

 Boats like the one which capsized are typically around nine metres long and can take up to 12 passengers and two crew members.